-Table A-1 Software Configured Location Addresses -- Hold ALT while typing the Device Select Entry number on the numeric keypad
+Table A-1 Software Configured Location Addresses

 Universal Device Select

 The counter will respond to all commands given after the U command, regardless of its programmed Location Address.

 If more than one counter is connected to the Serial Port, the use of the U command will cause communication problems because all counters will respond at the same time.